Top 7 Palm Oil Free Shampoo Brands

 Be sure to look for a certified organic label and be sure to look at the ingredients on the back as product labeling has become relaxed.

-Shampoo traditionally comes in plastic bottles and has plastic pumps on them (if you buy the big bottles).
+Better packaging: Shampoo traditionally comes in plastic bottles with plastic pumps on them (if you buy the big bottles).
 Most people don’t think to recycle these bottles and if they do, they are not rinsed out properly and ready for the recycling bin.
-Be on the lookout for companies that offer their own Take Back or Recycling programs, and have compostable or plastic-free packaging.
+Be on the lookout for companies that offer their own Take-Back or Recycling programs, and have compostable or plastic-free packaging.

 A final thought on palm oil free shampoo